webard/nova-zadarma/README.md

 ### Step 3: Provide API keys from Zadarma

-Add this lines to .env file:
+Add this lines to `.env` file and fill them:

 ```sh
 ZADARMA_KEY=